 This change will require receptacles serving 250-volt appliances, such as stoves and clothes dryers, to have GFCI protection when located in bathrooms, crawl spaces, basements, laundry areas or within 6 feet of sinks, bathtubs or showers.
 This section previously applied to receptacles up to 125 volts only.

 This change requires all basement receptacles to have GFCI protection.
 This section previously applied to unfinished areas of basements only.

 210.8(F) GFCIs for Outdoor Outlets

-This new section requires outdoor outlets up to 150 volts and 50 amperes to have GFCI protection.
+This new section requires outdoor outlets up to 150 volts to ground and 50 amperes to have GFCI protection.
 It is meant to specifically apply to circuits serving A/C condenser units.

 230.67(A-D) Surge Protection

 This new section requires all services supplying dwelling units to be provided with a surge- protective device.

 This new section requires one- and two-family dwelling units to have a labelled disconnecting means installed in a readily accessible outdoor location.

 406.9(C) Receptacles Near Bathtub and Shower Spaces

 This change prohibits all receptacles from within 3 feet of any bathtub or shower stall unless the bathroom dimensions are too small to provide that clearance.